-BNL was founded in 1947 by the Atomic Energy Commission (AEC), which was the predecessor to the present DOE.
-AEC provided the initial funding for BNL's research into the peaceful uses of the atom.
+BNL was founded in 1947 by the Atomic Energy Commission (AEC), which was a predecessor to the present DOE.
+AEC provided the initial funding for BNL's research into peaceful uses of the atom.
 The objective was to promote basic research in the physical, chemical, biological, and engineering aspects of the atomic sciences.
-The goal was to build a regional laboratory to design, construct, and operate large scientific machines that individual institutions could not afford to develop on their own.
+The result was the creation of a regional laboratory to design, construct, and operate large scientific machines that individual institutions could not afford to develop on their own.

 Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first peace-time reactor to be constructed in the United States following World War II.
 The reactor's primary mission was to produce neutrons for scientific experimentation in the fields of medicine, biology, chemistry, physics, and nuclear technology.
-The BGRR operated from 1950 to 1968 and is now being decommissioned.
-The BGRR's capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR), which provided neutrons to researchers in diverse subjects ranging from solid state physics to art history.
+The BGRR operated from 1950 to 1968 and is currently being decommissioned and will be dismantled.
+The BGRR will undergo long-term routine inspection and surveillance when decommissioning is complete.

+The BGRR's research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR).
+The HFBR was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
-During a scheduled maintenance shutdown in 1997, workers discovered a leak in the HFBR's spent fuel storage pool.
-In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down and decommissioned.
+In 1997, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see Chapter 7 for further details).
+In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down.
+Since that time, actions have taken place to prepare the HFBR for permanent decontamination and dismantling.
+A proposed plan and schedule for its decommissioning has been presented for public comment.
 All spent fuel from the HFBR has been removed and transported off site.

 Medical research at BNL began in 1950 with the opening of one of the first hospitals devoted to nuclear medicine.
 It was followed by the Medical Research Center in 1958 and the Brookhaven Medical Research Reactor (BMRR) in 1959.
 The BMRR was the first nuclear reactor in the nation to be constructed specifically for medical research.
 Due to a reduction of research funding, the BMRR was shut down in December 2000.
-All spent fuel from the BMRR has been removed and transported off site.
+All spent fuel from the BMRR has been removed and transported off site, and the facility is currently in a "cold" shutdown mode as a radiological facitity.
 The Brookhaven Linac Isotope Producer (BLIP) was built in 1973.
-The BLIP creates radioactive forms of ordinary chemical elements that can be used alone or incorporated into radiotracers for use in nuclear medicine research or for clinical diagnosis and treatment.
-BNL's Center for Translational Neuroimaging (CTN) uses brain-imaging tools, including Positron Emission Tomography (PET) and magnetic resonance imaging (MRI) equipment for research into treatments for brain diseases such as drug addiction, eating disorders, attention deficit disorder, and neurodegenerative disorders.
-The development of these powerful imaging methods has given scientists a unique opportunity to reveal the molecular mechanisms of human disease and to facilitate the development of new drugs for doctors worldwide to treat patients for cancer and heart disease.
-Except for the BMRR, all of the above medical facilities are currently operating.
+It creates radioactive forms of ordinary chemical elements that can be used alone or incorporated into radiotracers for use in nuclear medicine research or for clinical diagnosis and treatment.
+BNL's Center for Translational Neuroimaging (CTN) uses brain-imaging tools, including positron emission tomography (PET) and magnetic resonance imaging (MRI) equipment, to research causes of, and treatments for, brain diseases such as drug addiction, appetite disorders, attention deficit disorder, and neurodegenerative disease.
+The development of PET and MRI also has helped facilitate the development of new drugs for physicians worldwide to treat patients for cancer and heart disease.